Skip to content ↓

 Looking Ahead:

-• Maths: Continuing with multiplication and division, with a strong focus on mastering the 4-, 6-, and 7-times tables to build fluency and speed in recall.
-Increased exposure to Times Tables Rock Stars focusing on these tables.
+Maths: Continuing with multiplication and division, with a strong focus on column methods and multiplying and dividing a two- or three-digit number by a one-digit number.
+Giving children more exposure to Times Tables Rock Stars, focusing on these skills as well.

-• P.E.: Football with Mr Mali and Dance with Mrs Bissmire.
+P.E.: Dodgeball with Mrs Bell and Stevenage, and gymnastics with Mrs Bissmire.

-Click on the links below to see what the children in Year 4 will be learning in the Autumn Term.
+Click on the links below to see what the children in Year 4 will be learning in the Spring Term.